×

 What are the schools in Punta del Diablo like?

 "Punta del Diablo has two primary public schools and one private Catholic school.
 The public schools, Escuela N 14 (primary school) and Colegio N 689, are both funded by the Uruguayan Ministry of Education and offer classes from kindergarten through 11th grade.
 The private Roman Catholic school, Colegio Santa Teresita, offers classes from kindergarten through 9th grade.
 All three schools offer a quality education with a focus on language, science, basic arts, physical education, and religion.
-The student body in the public schools is made up of a mix of local and international students, while the private school serves mainly local students," commented one expat when asked about in Punta del Diablo.
+The student body in the public schools is made up of a mix of local and international students, while the private school serves mainly local students," said one parent with children at in Punta del Diablo.

 About the Author